 Agile Consultants are not heard, Scrum Masters are not empowered

 In most organizations I have met, Scrum Masters are perceived as teams’ secretary, facilitator, scribe, tool admin, etc. In fact, a Scrum Master provides service for teams, Product Owners and the entire organization.
 This last part is frequently ignored.
+More information on this topic you may find here.

 Agile Consultants are sometimes hired to “heal” the organization, although their (usually in cooperation with Scrum Masters) ideas, proposals, experiments are not considered to try.